-Teachers can identify alternative assessments they want to try and determine how to implement them.
+Teachers can identify alternative assessments and want to try and determine how to implement them.

-Students are asked to solidify their knowledge of the alternative assessment movement tasks and assessment literacy by articulating how alternative assessments they are interested in meet the requirements of assessment literacy.
+Students are asked to solidify their knowledge of the alternative assessment movement tasks and assessment literacy by articulating how alternative assessments meet the requirements of assessment literacy.

-1. Working in your group, turn again to the Assessment Literacy Chart.
+1. Working as a PLC group, turn again to the Assessment Literacy Chart.

 2. Using the Assessment Literacy for Alternative Assessment Worksheet.
 Make a list of alternative assessments you have learned about or tried this semester in the left column.
 (There is space to list 8 but list as many as you would like).

-2. Identify five you are most interested in for further analysis.
+2. Identify two or three you are most interested in for further analysis.

-3. Use the Assessment Literacy Chart to examine how each of the five alternative assessments you identified meet the requirements of Useful, Meaningful, or Equitable.
+3. Use the Assessment Literacy Chart to examine how each of the two or three alternative assessments you identified meet the requirements of Useful, Meaningful, or Equitable.
 Note the result of your analysis on the worksheet.
 (Turn in one worksheet for your group)